engworkshop/clock-driver-board/README.md

 ### Step 3.3
 ![solder parts](media/_MG_2802r.jpg)
 Solder the remaining parts onto the PCB.
+Trim the header pins on the bottom of the PCB so they are flush with the solder connection.
 The PCB can be mounted with M2 screws.

 ## 4.&nbsp;&nbsp; Converting the Stepper Motor from Unipolar to Bipolar